Careless People: Meta

 Meta describes the book as "a mix of out-of-date and previously reported claims about the company and false accusations about [its] executives".

 Mark Zuckerberg responded legally through private arbitration.
-The American Arbitration Association's emergency arbitrator, Nicholas Gowen, required Wynn-Williams to not make "orally, in writing, or otherwise any disparaging, critical or otherwise detrimental comments to any person or entity concerning [Meta], its officers, directors, or employees".
+The American Arbitration Association's emergency arbitrator, Nicholas Gowen, required Wynn-Williams not to make "orally, in writing, or otherwise any disparaging, critical or otherwise detrimental comments to any person or entity concerning [Meta], its officers, directors, or employees".
 Macmillan, the UK publisher, later issued a statement saying that it would ignore the ruling.
 Gowen stated that without emergency relief, Meta would suffer "immediate and irreparable loss".
 Nicholas Gowen did not order any action by the publisher.
 Hours before an arbitrator barred Wynn-Williams from promoting her book, she was interviewed by Business Insider.

 Impact

 On April 9, 2025, Wynn-Williams testified before the Senate Judiciary Committee in the hearing "A Time for Truth: Oversight of Meta’s Foreign Relations and Representations to the United States Congress".
-During her testimony, Wynn-Williams claimed that Facebook leadership worked "hand in glove" with the Chinese government to censor content on its platforms.
+In her testimony, Wynn-Williams claimed that Facebook leadership worked "hand in glove" with the Chinese government to censor content on its platforms.

-In April 2025, the United States Senate Homeland Security Permanent Subcommittee on Investigations cited the book in a probe into Meta Platforms over its attempt to enter the People's Republic of China in 2014 in what was internally called "Project Aldrin".
+In April 2025, the United States Senate Homeland Security Permanent Subcommittee on Investigations cited the book in a probe into Meta Platforms over the company's attempt to enter the People's Republic of China in 2014 in what was internally called "Project Aldrin".

-Iowa Senator Chuck Grassley, a Republican who serves as chair of the Senate Judiciary Committee, wrote a letter to Zuckerberg over allegations that the company worked to silence Wynn-Williams.
+Iowa Senator Chuck Grassley, a Republican who serves as chair of the Senate Judiciary Committee, wrote a letter to Zuckerberg over allegations that the company worked to silence Wynn-Williams, saying, "It’s crucial that Meta ensures its employees can provide protected disclosures without illegal restrictions and bullying".